George Floyd protests: Economic impact

 Public financing and funding, particularly on the state level, has also been impacted by the protests.
-The COVID-19 recession has eroded large parts of state budgets which have, subsequently, struggled to finance the police overtime pay, security costs, and infrastructure repairs related to the demonstrations.
+The COVID-19 recession eroded large parts of state budgets which subsequently struggled to finance the police overtime pay, security costs, and infrastructure repairs related to the demonstrations.
 State governments have, since June, announced budget cuts to police departments as well as increased funding to other public safety measures.
 Los Angeles Mayor Eric Garcetti announced on June 5 he will seek up to $150 million in cuts to the Los Angeles Police Department budget.

 On May 31, Walmart temporarily closed several hundred of its stores as a precaution.
 Amazon announced it would redirect some delivery routes and scale back others as a result of the widespread unrest.